SoRePeSi/DesafioTuntsRocks/README.md

 Project developed for Tunts.Rocks internship opening.

-Unzip release folder and run the .exe file to execute the code.
+Unzip release folder and run the DesafioTuntsRocks.exe file to execute the code.